-If you ask Japanese what do they think about capsule hotels, their arguments will probably discourage to even give capsule hotels a try.
-In the Japanese society, capsule hotels are usually meant for an overnight stay only and are used mainly by men, even though there has been some changes and capsule hotels now have a floor dedicated to women.
+If you ask the Japanese what they think about capsule hotels, their arguments will probably discourage you from even giving capsule hotels a try.
+In Japanese society, capsule hotels are usually meant for an overnight stay only and are used mainly by men, even though there have been some changes, and capsule hotels now have a floor dedicated to women.
 Also, some capsule hotels are women-only, but these are rarer for now.

 If you watch a TV show about capsule hotels, they’ll sell it to you as an amazing futuristic place and an original type of accommodation, but you only see the best ones on TV.
-As any type of accommodation, there’s a large range of prices starting super cheap.
+As with any type of accommodation, there’s a wide range of prices starting super cheap.

-Sadly, even the best capsule hotel don’t offer capsules for couples, except a few of them which I will talk about in the next paragraphs with more detail.
+Sadly, even the best capsule hotels don’t offer capsules for couples, except a few of them, which I will talk about in the next paragraphs in more detail.